oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 If you see an error, then consult [Debugging]({{< relref "/userguide/managing-domains/model-in-image/debugging.md" >}}) in the Model in Image user guide.

-We will not be using the `sample-domain2` domain again in this sample; if you wish, you can shut it down now by calling `kubectl -n sample-domain1-ns delete domain sample-domain2`.
+You will not be using the `sample-domain2` domain again in this sample; if you wish, you can shut it down now by calling `kubectl -n sample-domain1-ns delete domain sample-domain2`.

 ### Update3 use case

 The Update3 use case demonstrates deploying an updated WebLogic application to the running [Update1 use case](#update1-use-case) domain using an updated Docker image.

-In the use case, we will:
+In the use case, you will:

- - Create an image `model-in-image:WLS-v2` that is similar to the currently active `model-in-image:WLS-v1` image, but with with the following updates:
+ - Create an image `model-in-image:WLS-v2` that is similar to the currently active `model-in-image:WLS-v1` image, but with the following updates:
    - An updated web application `v2` at the `myapp-v2` directory path within the WDT application archive instead of `myapp-v1`.
-   - An updated model YAML within the image that points to the new web application path.
+   - An updated model YAML file within the image that points to the new web application path.
  - Apply an updated domain resource that references the new image while still referencing the original [Update1 use case](#update1-use-case) case secrets and model ConfigMap.

 After the updated domain resource is applied, the operator will: